DrakirL/DrakirL.github.io/dual_operations_page.md

 [Click Here to Download the Game](https://drive.google.com/file/d/1LFYAVFDFm7m9Op3bN05J7dILKCGaxqve/view?usp=sharing)

 ### Instructions for playing the game
-Dual operations is meant to be played useing two computers on the same local network, so that the players can be within earshot of each other. <br>
+Dual operations is meant to be played using two computers on the same local network, so that the players can be within earshot of each other. <br>
-Each computer needs to have the game installed and running, and they both need to have granted the game access to send and recieve signals through port '7777' to allow the games to communicate through the computer's firewalls.
+Each computer needs to have the game installed and running, and they both need to have granted the game access to send and recieve signals through port '7777' to allow the games to communicate through the computers' firewalls.
 <br><br>
 If both players are on the same network, one of them can host the game by clicking the 'HOST GAME'-button and the other join the game the first player is hosting by writing the host's IP4-address in place of where it says 'localhost' and then clicking the 'JOIN GAME'-button. <br>
-The game can start after both players have clicked the 'READY'-button and does start when the hosting player clicks the 'START'. <br>
+The game can start after both players have clicked the 'READY'-button and does start when the hosting player clicks the 'START'-button. <br>
 The hosting player will take the roll as operator and the one that joins will become their agent.
 <br><br>
 It is possible to test run the game on one computer by running the program twice and using "localhost" as the address, but since player control is restricted to the window that is currently open, actually playing this way is not feasible.